 This morning, we ascend to Convento de la Popa.
 From this high viewpoint above Cartagena, the city is at our feet.
 This far-reaching view from the site, followed by our visits to the fortress, the Castillo de San Felipe de Barajas, and the Bazurto Market with its frenetic atmosphere, provide us with rich and varied impressions of this delightful city.
+In the afternoon, we’ll explore more of Cartagena by walking along one of the walls that surround the city.
 (B,L,D)

 Day 4 - Cartagena / Galapa / Barranquilla

 After breakfast, we begin our drive along the coast towards Barranquilla.
 On the way, we arrive at Galapa.
 Lying just southwest of Barranquilla itself, the small township is renowned for the masks created for Barranquilla’s celebration of Carnaval, the second-largest in the world.
 Visit with the craftspeople and engage in a mask workshop before continuing to Barranquilla and settling into our iconic hotel, El Prado.
+In the afternoon we'll enjoy a walking tour of the area.
 Dinner tonight is at La Cueva, a famed hangout of the so-called “Barranquilla Group” that included writer Gabriel Garcia Marquez and journalist Alvaro Cepeda Samudio.
 It was here that the Barranquilla Group met over drinks to discuss writing, art, politics, and life.
 (B,L,D)

 Day 5 - Barranquilla / Salamanca National Park / Santa Marta / Tayrona

 Barranquilla, home to the second-largest Carnaval celebration in the world after Rio, bursts with culture.
-Visting Casa Carnaval, we come to know the deep connection between Barranquilla and this yearly celebration.
-Going even deeper into the culture of this thriving city and region, we visit the Caribbean Anthropological Museum and enjoy a walking tour of the El Prado area.
+Visiting Casa Carnaval, we come to know the deep connection between Barranquilla and this yearly celebration.
+Going even deeper into the culture of this thriving city and region, we visit the Caribbean Anthropological Museum.

 Drive through the coastal wetlands of Salamanca National Park where shorebirds and herons feed, and to Santa Marta, founded almost 500 years ago.
 We stop here for lunch in one of the oldest cities in South America, and later visit the sprawling grounds of Quinta de San Pedro de Alejandrino, where Simón Bolívar died.
 Arrive in the Tayrona area in time to check into our lodge and set out for an evening walk as birds and primates vocalize in the dusky light.
 (B,L,D)